Mommyhood

 On the 3rd day, I slipped away on my own.
 Group tours has its rhythm, but I needed quiet to recuperate from too much socializing.
 So I woke up early and braved the Paris train system solo.
 I was set out to look for The Thinker, but got lost instead.

 I didn’t mind, though.
 Getting lost felt appropriate.
 Necessary, even.
-A reminder that discovery isn’t always efficient and that some places are best understood without a plan.
-I always believe that getting lost is how the best places find you.
+It's a reminder that discovery isn’t always efficient and that some places are best understood without a plan.
+I always believe that getting lost is how the best places find you and it proved me right, over and over.

 ice skating, above the Eiffel Tower